 Ah power chords...
 The backbone of Rock 'n Roll history!
 No wonder they’re often one of the first things any guitarist will learn.
 It allows you to play loads and loads of easy songs.

 Because they're so popular, being able to recognise power chords by ear is an incredibly useful skill to have and will make you much better at learning songs by ear in general.
-In this article, I'll share fifteen power chord songs with you and provide hints to learn them by ear.
+This site is all about those essential music skills, so in this article, I'll share fifteen power chord songs with you and provide help to learn them by ear.

 All the hints are hidden by default, but just press the blue buttons and they'll appear!